sandroboehme/options-charts/README.md

 If you neeed newer Bitcoin data, just run the 'readBitstampBTCdata.ipynb` notebook.
 The options data will be downloaded automagically from Deribit if you have choosen an expiration or strike that isn't there yet.

+I'm happy to accept PRs for using colors with a better contrast ;-)

 ## Requirements
 Python 3
 Virtualenv